The King County PCT

 Our Roles and Responsibilities

-- Review all referrals to the KCPCT to determine suitability for circle process
+- Review all referrals to the KCPCT to determine suitability for the Peacemaking Circle process

-- Plan and coordinate the process including: preparation of participants and logistics of circle, agreements with all involved parties and follow-up needed between and after completion of the process
+- Plan and coordinate the process including: preparation of participants, logistics, agreements, and follow-up

 - Ensure that all guidelines and agreements are made through consensus, are meeting reasonable expectations and can be held by all participants throughout the entire process